 You are not alone, and there is a way through the darkness.
 There is simple wisdom that you can rely on for help.

 Find support, but also learn self-care in how you treat yourself, which is what positivity is all about.
-That self-talk, that perception, and that attitude you choose change you and change those around you.
+That self-talk, perception, and attitude you choose change you and those around you.

-In the New Stanford Study: A Positive Attitude Literally Makes Your Brain Better by Jessica Stillman, Stanford researchers studied how the brain was impacted in achievement and learning when one felt or was positive about a subject.
-The result?
-Outcomes were much more favorable for that student.
+In a recent study, Stanford researchers looked at how the brain was impacted in achievement and learning when one felt or was positive about a subject.
+Unsurprisingly, outcomes were much more favorable for that student.

 We do well in areas we are positive about.
 But what if we can choose to be positive about, well, anything?
 That would change everything.

 Positivity is not about just being happy, which is often the misconception.
 In fact, acknowledging a range of emotions is healthy.
 Positivity is persistence while using positive thinking strategies.
 It is sitting with your feelings, accepting what is, holding on to what makes you happy, and finding purpose in pain.

 Here are 5 steps to cultivate a positive mental attitude.

 1. Know That You Can Change Your Attitude

 “If you don’t like something, change it.
 If you can’t change it, change your attitude.”

 When you choose positivity as your attitude, you select an attitude far more destined for resilient behavior than the alternative.